dreamcatcher-tech/network/Inbox/2024-08-13 1218 voice capabilities.md

 If the audio stream routing and muxing was controlled by a json config, then the bot could be tasked with recomposing any way we like.

 Faxing can be added too, with recognition of documents and workflow triggering.

+Basically have conversations and have streams of audio that get saved and transcribed.